Escape to Athena

-Escape to Athena is a 1979 British adventure comedy war film directed by George P. Cosmatos.
+Escape to Athena is a 1979 British action adventure comedy war film directed by George P. Cosmatos.
 It stars Roger Moore, Telly Savalas, David Niven, Stefanie Powers, Claudia Cardinale, Richard Roundtree, Sonny Bono and Elliott Gould.
 The film is set during the Second World War on a German-occupied Greek island.
 The music was composed by Lalo Schifrin.
 It was filmed on location on the island of Rhodes.

 Plot

 In 1944, Allied prisoners at a POW camp on an unnamed Greek island are forced to excavate ancient artefacts.
 The camp Commandant, Major Otto Hecht, a former Austrian antiques dealer, is sending some of the valuable pieces to his sister living in Switzerland.
 However, the prisoners have discovered that the prisoners in the camp will be sent to other camps once the finds run out, so they arrange to keep "discovering" the same pieces.
 While Hecht is content to sit out the war, the SS Commandant of the nearby town, Major Volkmann, brutally enforces discipline, including reprisal executions of civilians.

 Resistance to the Germans is led by Zeno, a former monk, and his few fighters.
-They use the local brothel, run by his girlfriend Elena, as an undercover headquarters.
-Zeno, who is in contact with Allied Headquarters, is ordered to break the prisoners out of their camp and use them to help liberate the town and capture the nearby U-boat refuelling depot.
+They use the local brothel, run by his girlfriend Eleana, as an undercover headquarters.
+Zeno, who is in contact with Allied Headquarters, is ordered to break the prisoners out of their camp and use them to liberate the town and capture the nearby U-boat refuelling depot.

-Two captured USO artists, Charlie and Dottie, perform a concert as cover, while the Resistance takes over the camp.
+Two captured USO artists, Charlie Dane and Dottie Del Mar, perform a concert as cover, while the Resistance takes over the camp.
 With the choice of being killed by Zeno or helping them, Hecht joins forces with the Allies, helping them eradicate Volkmann's troops as well as capturing the fuel depot.
-After completing the mission, Charlie asks Zeno to lead him and two other prisoners, Judson and Rotelli, up to the monastery on Mount Athena to steal Byzantine treasures kept there by the monks.
-However, Zeno tells Charlie that the treasures belong to the Greek people.

-Zeno now receives word from Allied intelligence that the planned invasion of the islands has been brought forward, and so the German garrison in the monastery atop Mount Athena must be neutralised.
-Without revealing the whole truth, Zeno tells Charlie, Rotelli and Judson that in return for helping liberate the monks from the Germans, whatever they find there would be theirs.
+After completing the mission, Charlie asks Zeno to lead him and two other prisoners, Nat Judson and Bruno Rotelli, to the monastery atop Mount Athena to steal Byzantine treasures.
+Zeno rejects the offer, stating the treasures belong to the Greek people, but then receives word from Allied intelligence that the planned invasion of the islands is imminent, and the German garrison on Mount Athena must be neutralized.
+Without revealing the whole truth, Zeno tells Charlie, Rotelli and Judson that in return for their help, they can keep whatever antiquities they find.